zverok/the_schema_is/README.md

 end
 ```

-Now, `the-schema-is` gem consists of this DSL and _custom [Rubocop](https://www.rubocop.org/) cops_ which check correspondence of this DSL in model classes to your `db/schema.rb` (and can automatically fix discrepancies found).
+Now, `the_schema_is` gem consists of this DSL and _custom [Rubocop](https://www.rubocop.org/) cops_ which check the correspondence of this DSL in model classes to your `db/schema.rb` (and can automatically fix discrepancies found).

 Using existing Rubocop's infrastructure brings several great benefits:

-* you can include check "if all annotations are actual" in your CI/pre-commit hooks easily;
+* you can include checking "if all annotations are actual" in your CI/pre-commit hooks easily;
 * you can preview problems found, and then fix them automatically (with `rubocop -a`) or manually however you see suitable;
 * the changes made with auto-fix is very local (just add/remove/change line related to relevant column), so your custom structuring, like separating groups of related columns with empty lines and comments, will be preserved;
-* rubocop is easy to run on some sub-folder, or one file, or files corresponding to some pattern; or exclude permanently for some file or folder.
+* rubocop is easy to run on some sub-folder or one file, or files corresponding to some pattern; or exclude permanently for some file or folder.

 ### But what the block itself does?